 Be part of something meaningful!
 Become a Volunteer today with St John Ambulance.
 By volunteering with St John Ambulance you’ll be part of the bigger picture that is changing people’s lives, and the first life that is changed is yours!

-74 Safety & Emergency Services volunteer opportunities in Western Australia WA found Show all organisationsPage 1 of 4
+75 Safety & Emergency Services volunteer opportunities in Western Australia WA found.
+Show opportunities from all organisationsPage 1 of 4

 VMRS Volunteers roles include crewing a marine vessel, Radio Communications, Chart reading and Navigation and Administration.

 To work on a roster to cover the Water Rescue Group and work within a team to ensure the effective communications on the Mandurah Waterways.